shayrm/Frog_Federation/README.md

 Summary of the activities covered in this PoC:

 1. Deploy **two JFrog cloud trial instances** (use https://jfrog.com/start-free/ )

    a) demotest1.jfrog.io
    b) demotest2.jfrog.io

    (Alternative option is to use existing enterprise accounts)
-2. Create the same repository in both instances.
+3. Create the same repository in both instances.
-3. Create the same user in both instances.
+4. Create the same user in both instances.
-4. Setup repository federation between the two instances.
+5. Setup repository federation between the two instances.
-5. On a local or remote kubernetes cluster Deploy a reverse proxy configure it to proxy the two Artifactory instances.
+6. On a local or remote kubernetes cluster Deploy a reverse proxy configure it to proxy the two Artifactory instances.
 7. Deploy an **uploader pod** that will:

-  a) Generates a random binary file and uploads it to Artifactory through a single URL.
+   * Generates a random binary file and uploads it to Artifactory through a single URL.
      (a single URL that will balance between the two Artifactory cloud instances)
-  b) After uploading the file, a test that will check for the file's existence in both cloud instances
+   * After uploading the file, a test that will check for the file's existence in both cloud instances.
-8. Deploy a **Downloader pod* that will get a binary from Artifactory through a single URL.
+8. Deploy a **Downloader pod** that will get a binary from Artifactory through a single URL.

 ## PoC installation